 ON JOB_TITLE.JOB_ID!=LEAVE.JOB_ID;

-So with the help of the INNER JOIN clause, the SELECT statement retrieves all records of the PROFILE and LEAVE_DATE column from both tables i.e JOB_TITLE and LEAVE tables.
-But the records will be retrieved based on the non-equality operator of a common column in both tables for the resultset.
+So with the help of the INNER JOIN clause, the SELECT statement retrieves all records of the PROFILE and LEAVE_DATE column from both tables, i.e, JOB_TITLE and LEAVE tables.
+But the records will be retrieved based on the non-equality operator of a common column in both tables for the result set.

 Read: SQL Server OUTER JOIN

-SQL Server Inner Join With Where Clause
+Example 2: Inner Join With Where Clause

 EXAMPLE: